Stratford Junior High 1950-1978

 Theresa Flynn recalls, “the merger was very difficult.
 It was many many years until the two programs really functioned as one.
 I would say that the addition of the 6th grade and the design of the Middle School Program kind of made us one.”

 Sixth graders were added to the H-B Woodlawn program as part of the Middle School Movement in 1990.
-Middle Schools created a school environment to meet the special developmental needs for students in grades six to eight.
-Arlington had not required H-B Woodlawn to add sixth grade students, but if they had not, students would have had to make a transition to Middle School in sixth grade, then make another transition in seventh grade if they wanted to come to H-B. Thus, it made sense to follow the rest of Arlington and expand the H-B Woodlawn program to grades six through twelve.
+Middle Schools created a school environment to meet the special developmental needs of students in grades six to eight.
+Arlington had not required H-B Woodlawn to add sixth-grade students, but if they had not, students would have had to make a transition to Middle School in sixth grade and then make another transition in seventh grade if they wanted to come to H-B. Thus, it made sense to follow the rest of Arlington and expand the H-B Woodlawn program to grades six through twelve.

 AP Classes – With more students wanting to go to college, colleges became more competitive and increased admission requirements.
 AP Classes were added during the H-B Woodlawn’s second year, 1979.
 Students became more concerned about their GPA and getting into colleges.
 They demanded more AP classes be added to the curriculum which was passed by Town Meeting.